Mars: Martian "canals"

 A 1962 map of Mars published by the U.S. Aeronautical Chart and Information Center, showing canals snaking through the Martian landscape.
 At the time, the existence of canals was still highly controversial as no close-up pictures of Mars had been taken (until Mariner 4's flyby in 1965).

 By the 19th century, the resolution of telescopes reached a level sufficient for surface features to be identified.
 On 5 September 1877, a perihelic opposition to Mars occurred.
 The Italian astronomer Giovanni Schiaparelli used a 22 cm telescope in Milan to help produce the first detailed map of Mars.
 These maps notably contained features he called canali, which, with the possible exception of the natural canyon Valles Marineris, were later shown to be an optical illusion.
 These canali were supposedly long, straight lines on the surface of Mars, to which he gave names of famous rivers on Earth.
 His term, which means "channels" or "grooves", was popularly mistranslated in English as "canals".

 Influenced by the observations, the orientalist Percival Lowell founded an observatory which had 30- and 45-centimetre (12- and 18-in) telescopes.
 The observatory was used for the exploration of Mars during the last good opportunity in 1894, and the following less favorable oppositions.
 He published several books on Mars and life on the planet, which had a great influence on the public.
-The canali were independently observed by other astronomers, like Henri Joseph Perrotin and Louis Thollon in Nice, using one of the largest telescopes of that time.
+The canali were independently observed by other astronomers, such as Henri Joseph Perrotin and Louis Thollon in Nice, using one of the largest telescopes of that time.

 The seasonal changes (consisting of the diminishing of the polar caps and the dark areas formed during Martian summers) in combination with the canals led to speculation about life on Mars, and it was a long-held belief that Mars contained vast seas and vegetation.
 As bigger telescopes were used, fewer long, straight canali were observed.
 During observations in 1909 by Antoniadi with an 84 cm telescope, irregular patterns were observed, but no canali were seen.